Get Connected with OCV

 Jenni Thomas and Rita Joyce

 We invite you to join us at the National Transit Building, Thursdays at 6:30 pm.
 This group is open to women who are hungry for more of God.
 Each week we discuss the latest sermon, specifically how what we learned is impacting our spiritual growth, which in turn impacts our daily lives.
 This is a place to build friendships within the context of our shared experiences as part of the OCV family.
 Each week we close with a purposeful time of prayer and leave encouraged by the fellowship.

 Oil City House - Meets every other Tuesday from 6:30 pm - 8 pm.
 We will discuss more in detail of sermons from our corporate worship together, look for ways to serve together in the church and community, to share together praises and have a time devoted to prayer.
 Some nights, we will eat a meal together or have a dessert to share at our home in Oil City.

-We will meet the 2nd and 4th Thursdays each month at 6:00PM at the Morrison Park.
+We will meet the 2nd and 4th Tuesday each month at 5:30PM at the the National Transit Building.
 Together, the group's focus will be on following Christ through our next steps, intentionally building a like-minded community where we live, work, and play.
 We will learn, share, pray, hangout, and sometimes eat together.
 To get connected, join our Young Adults Facebook Group https://www.facebook.com/groups/411521132615181